 How may of those quizzes that pop up on Facebook you have done recently?
 They can get addictive.
 When many of us were young we loved those quizzes in our favourite weekly magazines that would tot up whether you were a ‘mostly A’s/B’s/Cs’ type.
 Now we can quiz until our hearts content online – there is always one we haven’t done yet.

 Even as adults we love a quiz.
-It’s like a mini mystery to solve while we grab a cup of tea at breaktime – how much am I like this?, how much do I know about that?, what will my score be?
-So how can we apply this enjoyment to the classroom.
+It’s like a mini mystery to solve while we grab a cup of tea at break time – how much am I like this?, how much do I know about that?, what will my score be?
+So how can we apply this enjoyment to quizzes with children in the classroom?
 What makes a quiz a good classroom tool?
 Here are 5 little reasons for your 5 minute tea break that might get you thinking about using quizzes in your classroom:

 Quizzes are fun